Carrots Are Orange

 Peep!: A Little Book About Taking a Leap

-We’ve all been there: frozen still before “taking a leap” in life.
+We’ve all been frozen before “leaping” in life.
 Children facing these feelings for the first time can be caught off guard, not knowing what to do with the emotions.

 Books about courage The Dandelion Seed